MaxTkachuk03/loopcare-frontend-local/README.md

 ## Hot reloading during development

-Instead of running `flutter run`, select the device you want to use and select `Flutter attach` button in top right.
+Once the app is running, select the device you want to use and select `Flutter attach` button in top right.
-This will trigger a build, then is you save or press hot reload app refreshes.
+If you save or press hot reload app refreshes.

 ## Flutter inspector